 Experimental Archaeology: the Past in the Future

-Now is a good moment to look at where we are and set an agenda for the future.
-We at EXARC and the Dept. of Archaeology at Exeter University invite you to come to Exeter and celebrate where we are now and map out the future developments.
+EXARC invites you to join the #EAC12 world tour and celebrate where we are now and map out the future developments.
 We plan to make this a memorable bringing together of all of the diverse interest groups that contribute to the field.
+The Call for Papers for the EAC World Tour will open August 1.